jacobboullion/project2/README.md

 ## Usage

-> You can run the queries like this
+> You can run the queries like,
 >       staticDf
           .filter(!functions.isnull($"includes.places"))
           .select(functions.element_at($"includes.places", 1)("country").as("Country"))